Floyd Bennett Field: Decommissioning

-National Park Service ownership
+National Park Service stewardship

 Creation and early years

 The United States House of Representatives approved the creation of Gateway National Recreation Area in September 1972, and most of the land was transferred to the National Park Service (NPS) for inclusion in Gateway National Recreation Area.
-In the same vote, the House denied the state's provision to create a housing development at Bennett Field.
+In the same vote, the House denied the state's provision to create a housing development at Floyd Bennett Field.
 The recreation area was officially created on October 27, 1972.
 The National Park Service acquired most of the Navy-owned portion of the field, as well as some city-owned land to the west and north that had not been owned by the Navy.
-Bennett Field became the headquarters for the Gateway Area's Jamaica Bay unit.
+Floyd Bennett Field became the headquarters for the Gateway Area's Jamaica Bay unit.
 The Coast Guard was able to gain ownership of CGAS Brooklyn, which it then proceeded to expand.
 In circa 1973, new concrete barracks were erected on the site of the former World War II-era barracks.
-The remainder of Bennett Field was owned separately by the Naval Air Reserve Detachment, as well as the United States Department of the Interior (the NPS' parent agency) and the United States Department of Transportation (the Coast Guard's parent agency).
+The remainder of Floyd Bennett Field was owned separately by the Naval Air Reserve Detachment, as well as the United States Department of the Interior (the NPS' parent agency) and the United States Department of Transportation (the Coast Guard's parent agency).
 The NYPD's aviation unit continued to lease space in hangar 3, and later also started leasing hangar 4.

 The park opened in 1974.
-Most of the National Park Service's early actions regarding Bennett Field focused on promoting recreational activities.
+Most of the National Park Service's early actions regarding Floyd Bennett Field focused on promoting recreational activities.
 Due to a lack of funds, the NPS let much of the physical field revert to its natural state.
-The NPS added tents in two areas of Bennett Field, which it then designated as campgrounds.
-Around 1974, the NPS also planted pine trees near the field's southern boundary, forming the current "Ecology Village".
+The NPS added tents in two areas of Floyd Bennett Field, which it then designated as campgrounds.
+Around 1974, the NPS also planted pine trees near the field's southern boundary, forming the "Ecology Village".
 By 1979, the NPS had developed a "General Management Plan" for the entire Gateway Area.
-The plan allowed for Bennett Field to be divided into three management zones: the "Natural Area", the "Developed Area", and the "Administrative Area".
+The plan allowed for Floyd Bennett Field to be divided into three management zones: the "Natural Area", the "Developed Area", and the "Administrative Area".
 It also created the new William Fitts Ryan Visitor Center within the former administration building.
 In 1980, many of the airport's structures were listed on the National Register of Historic Places.

 In its early years as a park, Floyd Bennett Field had very few visitors.
 According to a 1991 estimate, about 30 people visited the park on an average day.
 The field's chief park ranger at the time attributed the low visitor count to several factors, including "the chain-link fence along Flatbush Avenue, the Coast Guard station and the guardhouse".
 The park was relatively unknown even to people who lived nearby.